 RSCA in Five: Faculty Short Talks

 RSCA in Five: Faculty Short Talks foster a spirit of cross-campus collaboration among SJSU faculty.
 We invite RSCA in Five talks (five minutes, five slides) that address the featured topic directly as well as those that address assumptions and/or limitations with methods of determining knowledge about the topic.
 Talks are held quarterly on the first Friday of the month from 10:30 am to 1 pm.
-Please note: the first event in AY 2022/23 will be held on the second Friday in the month, in a hybrid format.
+Please note: the first event in AY 2022/23 will be held on the second Friday of the month, in a hybrid format, with light snacks provided.

 Big Data and Data Science - October 14, 2022, 10:30 a.m to 1 p.m, Ballroom 3, SJSU Student Union